icebarf/avantee/README.md

 # Project Avantee

-Avantee is a codename for my implementation of a TFTP client-server suite.
+Avantee is an implementation of a TFTP client-server suite.

-## Reason of existence

-This is an exercise to work with C++'s abstraction capabilites, while also learning about socket programming.
-I chose RFC 1350 because it is very "trivial" to understand and implement.
+This is an exercise to work with C++, whlie also learning about socket programming.
+Choosing RFC 1350 was _trivial_ because it is very "trivial" to understand and implement.

 ## Details

-The way this project was designed is listed as follows, with ascending order of abstraction introduced.
-Everything is wrapped in a namespace.

 ### `<socket/generic_sockets.hpp>`